Written by Sam Corporations February 22, 2023

-The Guard House at Machu Picchu or House of the Guardian is one of the most visited points of Machu Picchu because from there you get the classic postcard photo with the famous World Wonder in the background.
-It is located in the upper part of the agricultural sector from where you can monitor the entire archaeological site.
-It is precisely believed that this was its function; that of a guard post
+The Guard House at Machu Picchu or House of the Guardian is one of the most visited points of Machu Picchu.
+From there you get the classic photos with the famous World Wonder in the background.
+It is located in the upper part of the agricultural sector from where you can see the entire archaeological site.

-The Guardhouse also known as the Caretakers Hut was a thatched roofed building constructed from fairly crude stones and featured 3 walls and one long open side.
-The Guardhouse was a building used by soldiers who guarded the two main entrances to Machu Picchu.
-From the south there was the Inca Trail from Intipunku (the Sun Gate), which nowadays is the finish point of the classic 4 days Inca Trail hike; and from the west the entrance of Vilcabamba.
+The Guard house was a thatched roofed building constructed from fairly crude stones and featured 3 walls and one long open side.
+From the south there was the Inca Trail from Intipunku (the Sun Gate).
+Nowadays it is the finishing point of the classic 4 days Inca Trail hike.
+To the west there is the entrance of Vilcabamba.

 In the mornings tourists tend to crowd to get the postcard picture of Machu Picchu.
 In the afternoons, on the other hand, there are not many tourists who visit the citadel and the Guardian’s House at this time is usually a lot more open.
 From the top of Intipunku, the Huayna Picchu mountain, and the Machu Picchu mountain you can also get spectacular photos.